kaaveland/kaaveland.github.io/content/posts/2024-05-27-shortlived-postgres-servers.md

 a new pod with an `initContainer` that runs `pg_basebackup` to set up the data directory, then start the postgres instance in the main container.
-We do this at my current project to set up complete short-lived environments for manual testing or demo purposes, and it works really well.
+We do this at my current project to set up complete short-lived environments for manual testing and demo purposes, and it works quite well.
 It takes a few minutes to deploy a complete environment with a ~15GB database instance.
 It's also a useful trick to test database migrations on a realistic dataset before deploying them to production.